Assembly Mennonite Church: Assembly Mennonite Church

-In the church hired its first (part-time) staff person.
-In the 1990s the staff increased in size to a pastoral team of three, each serving one-third time positions.
+In 1996 the church hired its first (part-time) pastor.
+In the late 1990s the staff increased in size to a pastoral team of three, each serving one-third time positions.
+The congregation has continued to value the model of a pastoral team, rather than a solo pastor.

 Today

 Weekly attendance ranges from 190 to 240 at Assembly, with 175 members participating in 20 small groups that meet 2-4 times each month.

 Assembly had over 1,000 members in its first 30 years.

-The Assembly congregation shares a building with Walnut Hill Daycare and Faith Mennonite Church.
+The Assembly congregation shares its building with Faith Mennonite Church.

 The church has a liturgical dance group.

-Rather than employing an individual to construct a narrative history of the congregation, Assembly has invited certain members to write more thematically focused historical reflections, available on their website.
+Rather than employing an individual to construct a narrative history of the congregation, Assembly invited certain members to write more thematically focused historical reflections, available on their website.

 Some of Assembly Mennonite Church's institutional records are housed at the Mennonite Church USA Archives.

 Cooperative efforts

-With Faith Mennonite Church and Walnut Hill Mennonite Church, Assembly assists the Goshen Interfaith Hospitality Network.
+With Faith Mennonite Church and Walnut Hill Mennonite Church, Assembly assisted the Goshen Interfaith Hospitality Network.

-Assembly hosts a Vacation Bible School each summer with College Mennonite Church, Faith Mennonite Church, Eighth Street Mennonite Church, and Iglesia Menonita Del Buen Pastor.
-Assembly and Buen Pastor also have an annual joint service and soccer game.
+Assembly has collaborated in a Vacation Bible School each summer with College Mennonite Church, Faith Mennonite Church, Eighth Street Mennonite Church, and Iglesia Menonita Del Buen Pastor.
+Assembly and Buen Pastor also had an annual joint service and soccer game.